ysyk2021/the-ai-mindset-cultivating-a-winning-attitude-with-artificial-intelligence/src/chapter-8-1.md

-# Discussion of the Impact of AI on Society

 As AI technology becomes more widespread, its impact on society is becoming increasingly important.
 In this chapter, we'll discuss the impact of AI on society in more detail.